mahesh295/Ecommerce-website/README.md

 # Ecommerce-website
-# This app is based on React API
+# This app is developed based on React API